 What is a late fee?

-Great services usually do not have a fine system and find ways to meet both parent and staff needs
+Great services usually do not have a fine system

 Most services do not routinely fine parents for one-off lateness because they value relationships with parents and are well-managed with staff on hand before children arrive and after the last child is booked in to leave, to do things like meeting with parents, planning, and tidying up and setting up resources for the next day.